Kaci-Cryptology/file-folder-encryption/README.md

 ## Troubleshooting

-If you encounter problems with the program, please refer to the "Troubleshooting" section of the README.md file.
+If you encounter any issues with the program, please consult the "Troubleshooting" section of the README.md file.

 ## Contact

-If you have any questions or suggestions, please contact the author of the program at the following address: amaouchekaci28@gmail.com
+For questions or suggestions, please reach out to the program's author at the following email address: amaouchekaci28@gmail.com